Usage Guide

 Phases:

-- Blueprint — design the prompt architecture and structure
+- Blueprint — design structure, actors, contracts, and boundaries for the target prompt set

 Always Active